Chat-to-Modify Patent Figures: Surgical Edits Without Full Regeneration

 One of the biggest risks in iterative drafting is losing "visual continuity."
 Patent drawings must maintain consistent reference numerals, line weights, and shading styles across the entire application to avoid clarity rejections.

-PatentFig’s underlying architecture is built to preserve this consistency.
+PatentFig AI’s underlying architecture is built to preserve this consistency.
 When you use a chat command to modify a component:

 - Reference Numerals: The system identifies existing labels and ensures new components follow the established numbering logic.